 The Colorado Trail features 500 miles and 70,000′ of elevation gain winding through the Colorado Rocky Mountains between Denver and Durango.
-Approximately 300+ miles of singletrack at elevations ranging from 5500′ to a gasping-for-breath 13,200′.
+Approximately 300+ miles of the route are on singletrack at elevations ranging from 5500′ to a hypoxic 13,200′.
 The CTR is a monster!
 If the monster is in a good mood, you may experience Colorado’s beautiful sunny blue skies and wildflowers blooming as far as you can see!
-But, be warned — the CTR’s mood can change on a whim, and you may just as likely find yourself getting besieged by massive hailstones and lightning bolts.
-In short, don’t come to this race unprepared — no one will be there to rescue you.
+But, be warned, the CTR’s mood can change on a whim and you may just as likely find yourself getting besieged by massive hailstones and lightning bolts.
+In short, don’t come to this race unprepared.

-For more on the CT, click here.
+For more on the Colorado Trail, click here.
 Also, watch this film to get a sense for the race culture and terrain.
 Eddie Clark followed along the 2019 Colorado Trail Race, taking photos of the action, which can be seen here.